The Insidious Lie

-The Insidious Lie is Craig's Brother's third full-length album.
-It was available for streaming in its entirety online at www.CraigsBrother.com on Christmas Day 2010, and then released on January 24, 2011 as a digital download.
+The Insidious Lie is Craig's Brother's third album.
+It was available for streaming in its entirety online at CraigsBrother.com on Christmas Day 2010, and then released on January 24, 2011 as a digital download.
 The song "Crutch" was omitted from the download version in order to be included as a bonus track on a Japanese release at a later date.

-According to vocalist Ted Bond, the record deals more directly with issues of spirituality, as they've come to re-evaluate their position as Christians and punkrockers, but it also deals with drug use and sex and war.
+According to vocalist Ted Bond, the record deals more directly with issues of spirituality, as they have come to re-evaluate their position as Christians and punk rockers, but it also deals with drug use and sex and war.
 "The Insidious Lie" was the title of an entry in the band's blog by Ted Bond from October 6, 2006, about the music industry.